goradd/got/README.md

 # GoT

 GoT (short for go templates) is a template engine that generates fast go templates.

-It is similar to some other template engines, like hero, in that it generates go code that can get compiled into your program, or a go plugin.
+It is similar to some other
+template engines, like [hero](https://github.com/shiyanhui/hero), in that it generates go code that can get compiled into your program or a go plugin.
 This approach creates extremely fast templates, especially as compared to go's standard template engine.
 It also gives you much more freedom than Go's template engine, since at any time you can just switch to go code to do what you want.

-GoT's primary function is to support the goradd web framework, and that drives our design decisions.
+GoT's primary function is to support the developing goradd web framework, and that drives my design decisions.
 However, it is a standalone template engine that you may find useful.

 - [Features](#features)